GitRJAA/ask/README.md

   -h, --help            show this help message and exit -l, --list            Display a list of valid speaker names -i IMAGE_PATH, --image_path IMAGE_PATH
-                        The path to the either a local image file of http(s) URL (optional) -s, --silent          Do not use speech
+                        The path to the either a local image file or http(s) URL (optional) -s, --silent          Do not use speech
   -v VOICE, --voice VOICE
                         Specify a speaker by name